This broiled black cod (sablefish) is cooked until tender and flaky, and is served with an easy, homemade sweet chili sauce.

 We signed up for a CSF (community supported fishery) and have been indulging in some truly delicious seafood.

 If you’re interested in signing up for a CSF, I highly recommend Sitka Salmon Shares.
-They did not sponsor this post and I do not make money if you sign up–I’ve simply been really happy with their seafood!

 One of my favorite fish deliveries (so far!) was a box full of black cod (also called sablefish).

 Black cod can be difficult to find, especially if you’re on the east coast, so this was extra exciting.
 Happily, the box was packed full with lots of sablefish, and I was able to try out a few different recipes.

 Exciting times, my friends.
 Exciting times.